COVID-basic-needs/Darcie/README.md

 ### COVID-19 Update

 Darcie was intended to pull from all services listed in the [SF Service Guide](https://sfserviceguide.org), however in the current times the format of the data in that database (a.k.a.
-[AskDarcel on github](https://github.com/sheltertechsf/askdarcel-api)) made it hard to keep the information up to date considering everyone's hours and service offerings changing.
+[AskDarcel on github](https://github.com/sheltertechsf/askdarcel-api)) made it hard to keep the information up to date with service hours & offerings changing.

 We pivoted Darcie to pull from a seperate Algolia index which consists of all hygiene stations & places handing out food in SF.
 The dialog & webhook have been adopted accordingly.